 God has given you spiritual leaders at your church who are under a tremendous amount of pressure.
 Pray for them.

-Pastors can be suffering secret spiritual attacks that nobody is aware of and they need the people they work for and the staff they work with holding them up in prayer on a consistent basis.
-Even the great Apostle Paul asked the Ephesian believers to pray for him to have boldness as he shared the Gospel.
-He wrote, “Pray also for me, that whenever I speak, words may be given me so that I will fearlessly make known the mystery of the gospel, for which I am an ambassador in chains.
-Pray that I may declare it fearlessly, as I should” Ephesians 6:19,20.
+Pastors can be suffering secret spiritual attacks that nobody is aware of, and they need the people they work for and the staff they work with to consistently hold them up in prayer.
+Even the great apostle Paul asked the Ephesian believers to pray for him to be bold as he shared the Gospel.
+He wrote in Ephesians 6:19-20: “Pray also for me, that whenever I speak, words may be given me so that I will fearlessly make known the mystery of the Gospel, for which I am an ambassador in chains.
+Pray that I may declare it fearlessly, as I should.”

 Paul is admitting to the Ephesians that he struggled with nervousness and fear before he preached and needed them to hold him up in prayer.
 We should do the same for our pastors.